 when you are aware of this before the exam period.

 when a centrally-conducted exam clashes with a timetabled class.
 Classes take precedence over centrally-conducted exams.

 You can apply to UTS to advise of a scheduling difficulty if you have:

-three (3) or more exams occurring within a 24 hour period. eg - If you have an exam at 9.00am, 12.30pm and 4.00pm on the same day, you can apply to reschedule one of these exams (you cannot choose which one).
+three (3) or more exams occurring within a 24 hour period.
+E.g. If you have an exam at 9.30am, 12.00pm and 3.30pm on the same day, you can apply to reschedule one of these exams (you cannot choose which one)

 It is not considered a scheduling difficulty if you have:

-- conflicting holiday or travel arrangements other than for approved for overseas study
+conflicting travel arrangements other than for UTS approved overseas study

 You should also keep a copy of your scheduling difficulties application for your own records.